hawky358/pyHyypApi/README.md

 Changelog

+1.1.0
+- Added feature to detect which zones triggered an alarm.

 1.0.3
 - Fixed a bug where stay profiles would mostly go to false even though stay profiles were armed.